vitalitylearning2021/accelLibs/Numba.md

 - *Thread Management*: Developers can manage grid and block dimensions to optimize GPU usage.
 - *Device-Specific Functions*: Numba provides access to low-level GPU functions like shared memory and synchronization primitives.

-### Version 1: writing CUDA kernels as JIT functions
+### Summing vectors in Numba: writing CUDA kernels as JIT functions

 This example is the corresponding example to Version 1 in [Five different ways to sum vectors in PyCUDA](PyCUDA.md).
 CUDA kernels can be written as Python functions exploiting the JIT mechanism, as illustrated by the code below.